caojie528/Stats506_F19_Group3/README.md

 Python - Wenjing Li

-## To Do

-Code review to make analysis parallel and consistent

-Code review for styling purpose

-Report formatting

-Add tables/figures generated from the analysis to repo and insert into the final report

 ## Collaboration style

 Proposal and analysis plan were discussed offline and shared via Google Drive

-Code review will be done using *Issues* and *Pull requests* as instructed in class
+Code review was doen using *Issues* and *Pull requests* on Github

-Final report was put together by all three members offline, and Jie Cao takes the responsibility centralize it and publish to the repo
+Final report was discussed and put together by all three members offline, and Jie Cao takes the responsibility centralize and publish it